Secludedly/ZE-FusionBot/README.md

 Ribbons: All
 GVs: 7 HP / 7 Atk / 7 Def / 7 SpA / 7 SpD / 7 Spe
 ```

+## ⚙️ Bot Features

+### 🧑‍🎓 AutoOT
+FusionBot automatically applies your **trainer information** based on the save file you’re currently using.
+- Your **OT / TID / SID / OTGender** are applied automatically.
+- To keep the trainer info in your own files, attach them with `t true`.
+- For Showdown Sets, simply include the OT/TID/SID you want — AutoOT will then be disabled.

+This ensures all trades feel natural and consistent with your game, while still letting you override it if you want custom trainer data.

+---

+### 🔗 Link Trade Codes
+FusionBot assigns you a **personal static Link Trade Code** on your first trade.
+- This code is **unique to you** and stays the same for all future trades.
+- To reset it: use `dtc` (your next trade gives you a new random code).
+- To customize it: use `ctc 12345678` (sets your permanent code to whatever you choose).

+This makes trading smoother by removing guesswork — your link code is always ready.

+---

+### 🏅 Medals & Milestones
+Every trade you complete is tracked by FusionBot, and your **trade count** shows up in the footer of the trade embed.
+- For every **50 trades**, you earn a new medal 🥇.
+- You can check your medals anytime with the `ml` command.
+- It’s just for fun — a little **progression system** to show off your trading dedication.

+Think of it like leveling up — the more you trade, the more medals you rack up, proving you’re a true master trader.

+---

 ---